 Police Investigation & Arrest

 The first stage of a criminal case is typically a police investigation and arrest.

 Police will proceed with finding evidence that they don’t already have.
-This is done through interviewing witnesses, interviewing the accused and conducting search warrants.
+This is done by interviewing witnesses, interviewing the accused, and conducting search warrants.